 If your building starts filling with smoke, how will you quickly get out?
 Do you know where the closest exits are?
 What if your first choice for a fire exit is blocked or jammed with too many people?
-Have you considered what to do if a fire exit happens to be locked, or the hallways leading to the fire exit is blocked by fire, debris, or a crowd of people?
+Have you considered what to do if a fire exit happens to be locked, or the hallways leading to the fire exit are blocked by fire, debris, or a crowd of people?
 Thinking about the answers to these questions in advance could keep you safe during a fire or other emergency.

 What is an Exit Route?